ltgcgo/mint/docs/env.md

 * `ADAPT_BODY`: _(not implemented)_ Whether to replace all origin domains into the worker domain.
   * `1`: Enabled.
   * Any other value would be considered a false value.
-* `MATCH_LANG`: _(not implemented)_ Match the languages against the user agent provided list, and only give the server matched ones.
+* `MATCH_LANG`: Match the languages against the user agent provided list, and only give the server matched ones.
 Seperate with commas. `*` for the first user-provided language.
   * Example: `en` for any English variants, `en_CA` for Canadian English, and `en_GB,en,fr` to match the three languages.
 * `HEALTH_ACTIVE`: _(not implemented)_ Enable active health checks on persistent serverless deployments.
 * `HEALTH_PATH`: _(not implemented)_ The path used to perform active health checks.